USEPA/CMAQ/UTIL/chemmech/README.md

 | MAXCONSTS  |   	5 |  Maximum CONSTANT Species |

-Running CHEMMECH is accomplished by modifying and executing the run script under the scripts subdirectory.
+Running chemmech is accomplished by modifying and executing the run script under the scripts subdirectory.
 In the run script, environment variables define names, directories and runtime options.
 The script contains comments describing each variable.
-Names and directory are used to set paths for the inputs, outputs, and CHEMMECH.
+Names and directory are used to set paths for the inputs, outputs, and chemmech.
 Run time options are set based on the application and user.
-The option, compile, determines whether to recompile CHEMMECH.
-A user may want to recompile if they are modifying the CHEMMECH source code or wish to use a different compiler from a previous application.
+The option, compile, determines whether to recompile chemmech.
+A user may want to recompile if they are modifying the chemmech source code or wish to use a different compiler from a previous application.
 The variable, COMPILER sets which the compiler to use from possible values mentioned above if compile equals true.
-The option, USE_SPCS_NAMELISTS states whether CHEMMECH reads in the three mechanism species namelists and then checks whether the mech.def file uses a species not found in the namelists.
-CHEMMECH will stop when this occurs.
-Running CHEMMECH using the namelists is not required but the option provides check for potential errors when modifying an existing photochemical mechanism within the CMAQ model system.
+The option, USE_SPCS_NAMELISTS states whether chemmech reads in the three mechanism species namelists and then checks whether the mech.def file uses a species not found in the namelists. chemmech will stop when this occurs.
+Running chemmech using the namelists is not required but the option provides check for potential errors when modifying an existing photochemical mechanism within the CMAQ model system.
 A user may want to set USE_SPCS_NAMELISTS  to false, F,  if they are creating a new photochemical mechanism.

-CHEMMECH produces two files, RXNS_DATA_MODULE.F90 and RXNS_FUNCTION.F90, to compile the CMAQ Chemical Transport Model (CCTM) that uses the photochemical mechanism.
-The data module contains parameters describing the reactions, rates, and species.
-The functions module contains routines for setting up the photochemical mechanism and calculating its rate constants.
-Compiling the CCTM requires no additional files if the model uses the Sparse Matrix Vectorized versions of the Rosenbrock (Sandu et al., 1997) or Gear (Jacobson and Turco, 1994) chemistry solver (repository directories, CCTM/src/gas/ros3 or CCTM/src/gas/smvgear).
-Besides the species namelists, executing the CCTM requires a CSQY_DATA_mechanism_name file containing cross-sections and quantum yields for the photolysis rates used by the mechanism.
-The inline_phot_preproc utility creates file by using the data module.
-Check the subdirectory containing this utility for more information.
-If the user wants CCTM to use a gas chemistry solver faster than Rosenbrock or Gear, they have to create a Euler Backward Interative (EBI) solver (Hertel et al., 1993) for the photochemical mechanism.
-The create_ebi utility creates an EBI solver specific to a photochemical mechanism by using its data module.
-Check this utility’s subdirectory for more information.

 ## References.